bgamari/ghc-wiki-import/literate-markdown.md

-The idea is to extend Haskell's literate notation so that it is compatible with markdown, in the same way, that `\begin{code}` makes it work with LaTeX.
+The idea is to extend Haskell's literate notation so that it is compatible with markdown, in the same way that `\begin{code}` makes it work with LaTeX.
 This is great for two reasons: